We're happy to have you on board!

 After a full season of keeping the yard looking beautiful, winter is a great time to get hard-working garden tools in shape for spring.
 How do you know which tools need maintenance?
 The answer is easy.
 Any tool that has nuts & bolts, screws, blades or chains will need some cleaning and sharpening.
 This includes, but isn't limited to, reel mowers, hedge shears, pruners, loppers, axes and more.

-1. The first step in getting tools ready for the winter is to clean them thoroughly.
-All Fiskars tools have low friction coating that helps prevent rust and buildup of sap or other substances.
-This coating makes cleaning a simple task, as soap and water will effectively clean the tools.
+The first step in getting tools ready for the winter is to clean them thoroughly.
+All Fiskars tools have low-friction coating that helps prevent rust and buildup of sap or other substances.
+This coating makes cleaning a simple task.
+Soap and water will effectively clean the tools.

 Dry the tools carefully to prevent moisture build up which can cause tools to rust.